 On this week’s show, I talk with Army combat veteran and small business owner Jennifer Allain.
-She talks about the Affordable Care Act, being a woman in the Army in the late 90s, and how it feels representing your community at a Michelle Obama event.
+She talks about the Affordable Care Act, being a woman in the Army in the late 90s, and how it feels to represent your community at a Michelle Obama event.

 Transcript: Insurance, the Army & Michelle Obama with Jennifer Allain

 On this week’s show, I talk to Army combat veteran and small business owner Jennifer Allain about the Affordable Care Act, what it was like to be a woman in the Army in the late ’90s, and how it feels when you get to represent your community at a Michelle Obama event.
 All that and more, here on Women Conquer Business.

 Hello, and welcome to the Women Conquer Business podcast, featuring discussions with your host, Jen McFarland.
 Every week, I discuss a different aspect of building a business while balancing it with an incredibly busy life.
 I share experiences, successes, and failures, and answer questions submitted by you, the listener.
 Thanks for tuning in.
 Let’s get started.

 Today’s episode consists of excerpts from a two and a half hour conversation between Jennifer and I. I picked out a few of my favorite moments as well as moments that will help you move your business forward, not only in terms of insurance but also how to get out in your community and reach your clients.
 Here’s a little more about Jennifer.